-Register Name Address Bit Name Function Default Value config26 0x1A 15:10 pll_vco(6:0) VCO frequency coarse tuning bits.
+Register Name Address Bit Name Function config26 0x1A 15:10 pll_vco(5:0) VCO frequency coarse tuning bits.
 000000 9 Reserved Reserved for factory use.
 0 8 Reserved Reserved for factory use.
-0 7 bias_sleep When set, the bias amplifier is put into sleep mode.
+0 7 7 bias_sleep When set, the bias amplifier is put into sleep mode.
 0 6 tsense_sleep Turns off the temperature sensor when asserted.
 0 5 pll_sleep When set, the PLL is put into sleep mode.
-1 4 clkrecv_sleep When asserted the clock input receiver gets put into sleep mode.
+4 clkrecv_sleep When asserted the clock input receiver gets put into sleep mode.
 This affects the OSTR receiver as well.
-0 3 Reserved Reserved for factory use.
-0 2 Reserved Reserved for factory use.
-0 1 Reserved Reserved for factory use.
-0 0 Reserved Reserved for factory use.
+0 3 sleepA When set, the DACA is put into sleep mode.
+0 2 sleepB When set, the DACB is put into sleep mode.
+When set, the DACB is put into sleep mode.
+0 1 sleepC When set, the DACC is put into sleep mode.
+0 0 sleepD When set, the DACD is put into sleep mode.
 0